ms Marco Polo Cruise Ship Accidents

 The Sortland’s Port Director (“harbour master”) Hugo Naess has expressed his surprise over the grounding accident, pointing out that more than 2200 different ships use the port of Sortland per year and such incident has never happened before in his 15 years of service.

 - Incident occurred at low tide (the ship’s draft/drought is 26,8ft/8,2m).

-- the direct result was a 40cm/1,3ft slit and a leak in one of the ship’s ballast tanks.
+- Direct result was a 40cm/1,3ft slit and a leak in one of the ship’s ballast tanks.

 - the area was mapped to update charts.
 The Norwegian Coastal Administration (NCA) is the responsible party for all navigational charts of this region.

-- due to the accident there were an itinerary change – the scheduled visit to Andalsnes was missed.
+- Due to the accident there was an itinerary change – the scheduled visit to Andalsnes was missed.

 - ms Marco Polo first sailed down to Stavanger, but the dry-dock there was too small for the ship.

-- the CMV line decided to disembark all passengers in Antwerp (Belgium) where Marco Polo entered into dry-dock for a thorough hull inspection and permanent repairs.
+- CMV line decided to disembark all passengers in Antwerp (Belgium) where Marco Polo entered into dry-dock (March 15) for a thorough hull inspection and permanent repairs.
 From Antwerp all passengers were transferred to UK (Tilbury/London) via the Channel or were ferried by coach.
 March 17 cruise was cancelled.

 - Passengers of the two cancelled cruises received a full refund, with additional £50 PP and 25% off any next cruise in the CMV’s 2013/2014 UK sailing program.

-Visit the front page for all ms Marco Polo cruises in 2013/2014/2015.
+Visit the front page for all ms Marco Polo cruises (itinerary, dates and prices information).
 We wish safe future sailings and only happy experiences on this amazing “charmingly old” ship!